jaeyk/comp_thinking_social_science/references.md

 Grolemund, G. and Wickham, H. (2017).
 [R for Data Science](http://r4ds.had.co.nz/).
 O'Reilly Media, Inc.

-- The book is accessible and also provides a strong foundation in R and programming in general.
+- The book is accessible but also provides a strong foundation in R and programming in general.
 I strongly agree with their claim that "writing code is similar in many ways to writing prose".
 - Getting the pipe (%>%), functions, data structures, and iteration right yields a huge increasing return.

 Wickham, H. (2015).
 [R Packages](http://r-pkgs.had.co.nz/).
 O'Reily Media, Inc.